 Looking carefully at this graph, you’ll note that the size of bins are uniform, actually the size is 283 to be precise, however Tableau allows you to edit size of bin by selecting the field ‘Profit (bin)’ on the dimension field >> Edit..
 (Note; this field 'Profit (bin)' was automatically generated when I selected histogram on the Show Me tab, however you can create it by selecting Profit>>Create>>Bin...).

-Using the resulting sub-menu, one can adjust the size of bin or even deploy a parameter to empower end users select bin size of choice.
+Using the resulting popup-menu, you can adjust the size of bin or even deploy a parameter to empower end users select bin size of choice.

-This first example is based on use of uniform bin size to create a histogram, which sometimes does not meet the business needs.
+This first example is based on use of uniform bin size to create a histogram, which sometimes may not meet the business needs.
 Since for this example most of the data lies between -1,000 and 1,000, a good histogram would explore the distribution of data within this range and combine the rest of data together (as outliers).
 To achieve this, we will need now to create a histogram with varying bin size.

 Histogram with varying bin size.